ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 This document defines the "connect-udp" HTTP Upgrade Token. "connect-udp" uses the Capsule Protocol as defined in {{HTTP-DGRAM}}.

-A "connect-udp" request requests that the recipient proxy establish a tunnel over a single HTTP stream to the destination target identified by the "target_host" and "target_port" variables of the URI Template (see
+Clients issue requests containing a "connect-udp" upgrade token to initiate a UDP tunnel associated with a single HTTP stream.
+The target of the tunnel is indicated by the client to the proxy via the "target_host" and "target_port" variables of the URI Template (see {{client-config}}).
-{{client-config}}).
 If the request is successful, the proxy commits to converting received HTTP Datagrams into UDP packets and vice versa until the tunnel is closed.
-Tunnels are commonly used to create an end-to-end virtual connection, which can then be secured using QUIC {{!QUIC=RFC9000}} or another protocol running over UDP.
+Tunnels are commonly used to create an end-to-end virtual connection, which can then be secured using QUIC
+{{!QUIC=RFC9000}} or another protocol running over UDP.

 When sending its UDP proxying request, the client SHALL perform URI Template expansion to determine the path and query of its request. target_host supports